Prasadlohakare25/Amazon-data-analysis/README.md

 # Python_Amazon_Sales_Analysis

-Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales
+Python project made to analyze the sales of the product and which state purchases the most products